-German angel investors are often organised in (regional) networks or associations through.
+German angel investors are often organised in (regional) networks or associations.
 They can also be found at trade fairs and conferences or as jury members for competitions.

-You should check the event calendar of different angel investor network.
+You should check the event calendars of different angel investor networks.
 Many offer matching events for which you can apply.

 Micro investors & crowdfunding: people power